iconfu/svg-inject/README.md

 * **Works with dynamic content**: If `<img>` elements are added dynamically injection still works.

-* **Built-in prevention of unstyled image flash**: SVGInject hides img elements until injection is complete, thus preventing a brief flicker of the unstyled image called “unstyled image flash”.
+* **Built-in prevention of unstyled image flash**: SVGInject hides img elements until injection is complete, thus preventing a brief flicker of the unstyled image called [unstyled image flash](#how-does-svginject-prevent-unstyled-image-flash).

 * **Early injection**: The injection can already start before the DOM content is fully loaded.